alexandreant/SmartFormatter/README.md

 </resources>
 ```

-Usin a SmartTextView in your layout xml:
+Using a SmartTextView in your layout xml:

 ```xml
 <br.com.smart.formatter.SmartTextView